 You must submit the reports set out in the reporting table of the grant schedule (attachment A) by the due dates.
 You may be required to provide evidence of the grant expenditure.
 You can find a sample of the report requirements at attachment C.

 We may, at our absolute discretion, unilaterally extend the project end date, the final report due date and the agreement end date, by notice where we consider it appropriate to enable you to complete your project.
 The extension will take effect from your receipt of the notice.
-For the avoidance of doubt such notification will act to vary the agreement despite clause 15.2 of the grant terms and condition
+For the avoidance of doubt such notification will act to vary the agreement despite clause 15.2 of the grant terms and condition.

 You must ensure that anyone who has direct, unsupervised contact with children as part of your project under this Agreement has undertaken and passed a working with children check, if required under relevant state or territory legislation.
 You are also responsible for assessing the suitability of the people you engage as part of your project to ensure children are kept safe.